tomKPZ/pykak/README.md

 - `a`: ack (`keval` is finished)

 For asynchronous communication, Kakoune's socket is used to send kakscript commands.
 Data only flows from Python to Kakoune on the socket.
 The socket code is provided by [kakoune-smooth-scroll](https://github.com/caksoylar/kakoune-smooth-scroll).

+Three threads are used in python:
+- Main thread: Handles synchronous communication in a loop.
+Executes code sent from Kakoune.
+- Socket thread: Pulls async requests from a queue and sends them on Kakoune's socket.
+- Exit thread: On exit, Kakoune will send a request to Python so it can cleanup resources.
+But if Kakoune crashes, the exit thread will detect that.
+The strategy used is different depending on the platform:
+  - Linux 5.3+: `pidfd`
+  - MacOS and BSD: `kqueue`
+  - Other platforms: An async heartbeat is sent every minute via the socket.
+If a response is not seen within another minute, Kakoune is assumed to have exited.